ddecarle/eeb462-2024/Lab6_Phylogenomics2.md

 We will now review the alignments in Mesquite.

-For a small dataset like outs, this may be a fairly quick process.
+For a small dataset like ours, this may be a fairly quick process.
 For larger datasets (*e.g.* hundreds of loci), editing alignments can easily take many days or weeks.

 While time-consuming, it is important to manually review and edit your alignments.
 Automated alignment software (such as MUSCLE) can – and occasionally does – make mistakes.
 It is up to the researcher, who knows the system they are working with, to vet the resulting alignments that will serve as input data for phylogenetic inference.
 (Again, garbage in ➤ garbage out).